browserengineering/book/book/embeds.md

 various `LayoutObject` subclasses, via a new `dispatch` method that does any special behavior and then returns `True` if the element tree walk should stop.^[In our toy browser, we never implemented event bubbling.
-So all we're trying to do is walk up the tree until one or more special element is found.
+So all we're trying to do is walk up the tree until an element with special behavior is found.
 To see how bubbling affects this code, try the related exercise in chapter 9.]

 The existing `click` method will now simply walk up the element tree until `dispatch` returns true: